- Latin America

 Stages of Culture Shock:

 Culture shock generally moves through a few different stages in a wave-like pattern: honeymoon, frustration, adjustment, and acceptance.
 The time someone can spend in each stage and its impact will vary greatly for each person.
-For a quick overview, check out this great video on the stages of culture shock from ITA faculty member, Wayne Walker.

 1. The Honeymoon Stage—Initial Euphoria/Excitement